Indian Railway : 22nd Century Up!

 The measures announced today are expected to effectively deal with expansion of passenger capacity, passenger comfort and rail safety.
 Revenues sourced from both passenger and freight services are expected to treble, with only a marginal increase in expenses.
 No fare increase was proposed.

-In a bold and far reaching move, the Minister announced that all trains, no matter how fast or slow, will now be referred to as ‘ultra superfast express’.
+In a bold and far reaching move, the Minister announced that every train, no matter how fast or slow, will henceforth be referred to as ‘Ultra Superfast Express’.
 Taking a leaf out of the French train naming convention, where such trains are simply called TGV (Train a Grande Vitesse, or Very High Speed Train), Indian Railway will title their trains as Tatkal-Tivrata or TAT-TI for short.
-Three trains have been shortlisted for immediate name change – Poorvanchal Tatti, Shramjeevi Tatti and Shan-e-Punjab Tatti.
+Three trains have been shortlisted for immediate name change – Poorvanchal Tat-ti, August Krantikari Tat-ti and Shan-e-Punjab Tat-ti.